PolybitRockzz/irc-chat-app/README.md

-# hacker-style-chat-app
+# IRC Chat App

-This is small Python chatting application where you can host a server and communicate with others
+This is small Python chatting application where you can host a server and communicate with others via Python Socket Networking.
+Inspired by the IRC Chatting App using by Elliot in Mr. Robot.